richardr1126/cosmere-feed-bsky/README.md

 ## 🏗️ Architecture

-The application consists of several microservices deployed on a Kubernetes cluster:
+The application consists of several microservices deployed on a Kubernetes cluster using Helm charts:

+### Main Components
-- 🌐 **Web API Service** - Flask application serving the ATProto feed endpoints
+- 🌐 **Web API Service** (`cosmere-feed-bsky`) - Flask application serving the ATProto feed endpoints
-- 🔥 **Firehose Service** - Processes the Bluesky firehose stream
+- 🔥 **Firehose Service** (`cosmere-firehose`) - Processes the Bluesky firehose stream as a subchart
-- ⏰ **Scheduler Service** - Handles periodic tasks and database maintenance
+- ⏰ **Scheduler Service** - Kubernetes CronJobs for periodic tasks and database maintenance
 - 📊 **YugabyteDB** - Distributed PostgreSQL-compatible database

 ### Infrastructure

-- 🚀 Hosted on Rackspace Private Cloud (Spot)
+- 🚀 Hosted on Kubernetes cluster
 - 🔒 SSL/TLS termination with cert-manager and Let's Encrypt
 - 🌍 DNS management with external-dns and Cloudflare
-- 🔄 Load balancing with NGINX ingress controller
+- 🔄 Load balancing with Traefik ingress controller
+- 📦 Container images published to GitHub Container Registry (ghcr.io)
+- 🤖 Automated CI/CD with GitHub Actions
+- 🔄 GitOps deployment with ArgoCD

 ## 🎯 Filters